French MP Olivier Dassault dies in helicopter crash | DW | 07.03.2021

 French MP Olivier Dassault has died in a helicopter crash, according to local reports.

-Olivier Dassault, French MP and son of industrialist Serge Dassault, died in a helicopter crash on Sunday.
+Olivier Dassault, French MP and son of industrialist Serge Dassault, died in a helicopter crash in northern France on Sunday.

 The 69-year-old, a lawmaker with the center-right Republicans party, was killed in Calavdos in Normandy, northern France, French media said.